 Equipment financing is often a faster close than working capital for landscaping β owners know exactly what they need and what it costs

-Many landscaping companies have never been approached by a commercial lending broker β position yourself as a resource, not a vendor
+Many landscaping companies haven't been actively pitched by a commercial lending broker β position yourself as a resource, not a vendor

 Q1 (JanuaryβMarch) is ideal β owners are planning spring season and making capital decisions before work begins.
 Q3 (JulyβAugust) is the hardest time to reach them β they're operating at full capacity.
 Resume outreach in September as owners plan their next year.